odinlindal/FractionalComplex-numbers/README.md

-# FractionalComplex
+# Fractions and Complex numbers
-C++ code for dealing with Fractional Complex Numbers
+C++ code for dealing with Complex numbers with integer fractions